Brucewuzhang/NER-Research/readme.md

 the transfered layers and newly added layers, we take a two stage training strategy instead of a single pass training with two different optimizers.

+**If you have any questions regarding my implemented or suggestions, please file an issue.**

 ## Requirements:
 * Tensorflow 2.2 and other python packages